Local certification of graph decompositions and applications to minor-free classes: Graphs on at most vertices

 So, we can now assume that $V_1$ has at most $3$ neighbors in $C$.
 But now, let $v_1,\ldots,v_\ell$ be the vertices of $V_1$ with neighbors in $C$.
 Since $v_1$ and $v_\ell$ have private neighbors on $C$, all the other vertices are adjacent to the same vertex $w$ of $C$.
 Let us denote by $a$ and $b$ respectively the private neighbors of $v_1$ and $v_\ell$.
-Note that $v_\ell V_4v_1aP_{ab}bv_4$ is an induced cycle $C'$.
-If the only missing vertex is $w$ then we have the graph of Item~\ref{item:wheels} in Lemma~\ref{lem:H'-minimal}.
-If the remaining vertices (which forms a connected set containing $w$) only have three neighbors in $C$, then the graph is a subdivided $K_4$, which is Item~\ref{item:sub-copies} in Lemma~\ref{lem:H'-minimal}.
-Otherwise, $w$, there are at least $4$ paths starting from $w$ to $C'$ and one of them is subdivided.
+Note that $v_\ell V_1v_1aP_{ab}bv_\ell$ is an induced cycle $C'$ (where $P_{ab}$ is the subpath of $C$ from $a$ to $b$ avoiding $w$).
+If the only vertex outside of $C'$ is $w$, then we are in Item~\ref{item:ind-cycles-plus-1} in Lemma~\ref{lem:H'-minimal}.
+If $w$ sees only one $v_i$, then the graph is a subdivided $K_4$, which is Item~\ref{item:sub-copies}.
+Otherwise, there are at least $4$ paths starting from $w$ to $C'$ and one of them is subdivided.
 The removal of a vertex in a subdivided path still leaves a graph with a $K_4$ minor, a contradiction.
 It completes the proof. \end{proof}

 We can now derive the theorem from the lemma.
 All the classes of Lemma~\ref{lem:H'-minimal} can be certified with certificates of size $O(\log n)$, and in these classes it is easy to certify $H'$-minimality.
-This is because in all these classes there is a constant number of special vertices: the nodes before the subdivision for Item~\ref{item:sub-copies}, the universal vertex for Item~\ref{item:wheels}, the additional node for Item~\ref{item:wheels}, the corners of the triangles for Item~\ref{item:figure}, the nodes of degree larger than 2 in Item~\ref{item:at-most-5}, and none for Items~\ref{item:size-4} and~\ref{item:ind-cycles}.
+This is because in all these classes there is a constant number of special vertices: the nodes before the subdivision for Item~\ref{item:sub-copies}, the additional node for Item~\ref{item:ind-cycles-plus-1}, the corners of the triangles for Item~\ref{item:figure}, the nodes of degree larger than 2 in Item~\ref{item:at-most-5}, and none for Items~\ref{item:size-4} and~\ref{item:ind-cycles}.
 The vertices that are not special have degree 2.
 Certifying these classes boils down to having spanning trees pointing to the special vertices, and having a certification of every path of non-special nodes, to transfer the knowledge of the endpoints from one side of the paths to the other.
 Then basic consistency checks verify the certification.
 Because the structure is so constrained, it is easy also to check whether the graph is $H'$-minimal.

 Let us finish this section with an observation.
 Since the graph $G$ is connected, the same proof holds for a graph $H'$ plus a single vertex of degree one as long as all the vertices of $H'$ are equivalent.
 A graph is \emph{vertex transitive} if for every pair of vertices $(u,v)$, there exists an automorphism of $H$ mapping $u$ to $v$.